 But if you’re willing to upgrade to a two-stage unit, you may as well get a variable speed system instead.

-Why getting a variable speed AC usually makes more sense than getting a two-stage AC
+Why does getting a variable speed AC usually make more sense than getting a two-stage AC

 Unlike single-stage air conditioners, which can only run at full capacity, variable speed systems ramp up and down to match your home’s exact cooling needs.
 Since they don’t power on and off so often, they use less energy.
 They also run for longer cycles at low speeds, so they do a better job reducing humidity.

-To understand why, pretend you were buying a new stove.
+To understand why to pretend you were buying a new stove.
 The salesperson at the appliance store gives you three options for the stove burners:

 - A $40 burner that only puts out high heat all the time

 - An $80 burner with two settings: one for medium heat and one for high heat

 - A $90 burner that gives you a full range of high to low heat settings

 Well, the $40 burner is cheap, but you’re stuck with high heat!
 It’s going to cost a lot to operate, and it will make it almost impossible to cook foods that require a low heat setting.
 This one’s a no-go.

 The burner with two settings is double the price, but you at least get some flexibility with the settings.
 Not a whole lot of flexibility, but it’s something.